SegoGithub/oof-is-back/README.md

 After Roblox changed the oof sound I started to replace it with custom sounds like AUUUUUUGHHH and the Vine Boom Sound Effect, I wanted an easier way to change the death sound.
 So I made this app.
 Also to help other people easily change their oof sound.

 ## How does it work?
-The custom death sounds are stored in the "sounds" folder in an OGG file format and are copied into the Roblox Game files to replace the oof sound.
+The custom death sounds are stored in the "sounds" folder (downloaded as a zip file then extracted automatically by the program) in an OGG file format and are copied into the Roblox Game files to replace the oof sound.

 ## Technologies used
 * Node.js